Victoria is one of the greatest places in the world to live, work and play. Victorians are innovative, compassionate, creative and hard-working.

 Under 5 organising domains, the outcomes framework consists of 11 priority outcomes and 33 indicators, aligning with our strategic plan.

-The department has updated its priority outcomes framework, consistent with Victoria’s broader public sector reform outcomes policy.
+The department has a priority outcomes framework, consistent with Victoria's broader public sector reform outcomes policy.
 This also complements our performance reporting obligations under the Financial Management Act 1994.

 The outcomes show what success looks like.
 They reflect our ambitions for Victoria's public health services.